espruino/EspruinoDocs/tutorials/Quick Start.md

 Espruino is gaining features and improvements on an almost daily basis.
 If you get an Espruino board from KickStarter or a preorder, we highly recommend that you update its firmware before you start using it.

 When you first use the Espruino Web IDE and connect (see above) you'll probably see a message saying that new firmware is available.
 Click the **(i)** symbol in the top right of the window, click 'Firware Updates', and follow the instructions.
 There is no risk of damaging your Espruino board, however the firmware update process will take several minutes to complete.
+If you have problems and you've got the Espruino Board, check out the Troubleshooting section in the [board documentation](EspruinoBoard).

 Start writing code!
 --------------------------